When to Replace a Hot Water Heater

 Conclusion

 Maintaining running hot water for a home is a creature comfort many are not willing to lose.
 Therefore, if your hot water heater is 8 to 12+ years old, make sure you’re regularly checking in on your unit for any signs of the issues we’ve discussed.
-If you’re already experiencing any of these problems, please consult a professional plumber to help you diagnose and explore your repair vs. replacement options.
+If you’re already experiencing any of these problems, please contact a water heater plumber to help you diagnose and explore your repair vs. replacement options.
 Finally, to avoid as many unnecessary issues as possible, make sure you’re regularly scheduling maintenance (like anode rod checks/replacement) in accordance to the manufacturer’s recommendations.